 What To Clean After You Have Been Sick.

-We all like to think we are clean, and we have good habits, and I’m not saying you don’t, but we also are human.
+Everyone gets sick and spreads germs at some point.
+We all like to think we are clean, and practice good habits, and I’m not saying you don’t, but we also are human.
 Sometimes we do gross stuff, and we don’t realize we're doing it.

+Carry hand sanitizer or disposable hand wipes use these when you can't wash your hands.
 Another thing we need to teach your kids is to cough and sneeze into their elbow.
-Do this yourself as well.

 That’s all you can do to prevent getting sick.
 Even if you get the flu shot, you can still get sick with something else.
-Like a cold.

 I like to keep these things in my house this time year.

--disinfecting sprays like Lysol or Seventh Generation
+- Disinfecting sprays like Lysol or Seventh Generation

 - Rubbing alcohol 70% or rubbing alcohol pads

 - Disinfecting cleaning wipes

-- Pledge multi-surface antibacterial everyday cleaner.
+- Pledge multi-surface antibacterial everyday cleaner

 Isolate the sick family members to prevent the spread of illness.